Yandex Cloud

 • Get a chain of parent regions.

-If you are not satisfied with the built-in geobase, you can add your own geobase to ClickHouse®.
+If the built-in geobase does not fit your purpose, you can add a custom geobase to ClickHouse®.

 External dictionariesExternal dictionaries

-For external dictionaries, you can use HTTP(s) resources and other DBMS's, such as MySQL®, ClickHouse®, MongoDB, and PostgreSQL, as data sources.
+External dictionaries can use HTTP(s) resources and other DBMS's, such as MySQL®, ClickHouse®, Yandex StoreDoc, and PostgreSQL, as data sources.

 Depending on the dictionary settings, ClickHouse® fully or partially stores dictionaries in RAM, updates them on a regular basis, and dynamically loads the missing values.

-To learn how to add and configure a dictionary using Yandex Managed Service for ClickHouse®, see Adding external dictionaries.
+To learn how to connect and configure a dictionary using Yandex Managed Service for ClickHouse®, see Connecting external dictionaries.

 ClickHouse® is a registered trademark of ClickHouse, Inc.